-- be distinctive;
+- be distinctive:

-- not deceive; and
+- not be deceptive; and

 - not resemble any mark that has already been registered or for which registration is pending.

 Each of these is a separate ground for refusal by the registrar.

 The registrar can:

 - grant registration of the mark as applied for;

 - grant conditional registration;

 - request amendments to the application; or

 - refuse registration.